Burton

 Jason Cooper, Ph.D.

-Research Scientist, Department of Epigenetics
+Research Scientist, Department of Metabolism and Nutritional Programming

 Darrick Gates, B.S.

-Research Technician, Department of Epigenetics
+Research Technician, Department of Metabolism and Nutritional Programming

 Kelsie Nauta, Ph.D.